fwenzel/fredericiana/site/_posts/2012-11-27-upshot-osx-screenshot-sharing-with-dropbox.md

 [CloudApp][cloudapp] is also nice, but their for-pay plan was a little overkill for my needs.

 Finally [GrabBox][grabbox] has a great approach: It uses Dropbox (which I already have) to quickly share screenshots.
-The chance of usign my own domain with it, however, is pretty slim.
+The chance of using my own domain with it, however, is pretty slim.

 So I made a thing.